Nonlinear Information Bottleneck

-Let the input $X$ and the output $Y$ be distributed according to some joint distribution $Q(x,y)$, with marginals indicated by $Q(y)$ and $Q(x)$.
-We assume that we are provided with a `training dataset' $\mathcal{D} = \{(x_1, y_1), \dots, (x_N, y_N)\}$, which contains $N$ input-output pairs sampled IID from $Q(x,y)$.
-Finally, let $M$ indicate the bottleneck variable, with states in $\mathbb{R}^d$.
-For simplicity, we assume that $X$ and $Y$ are continuous-valued, though our approach extends immediately to the discrete case (with some integrals replaced by sums).
+Let the input random variable $X$ and the output random variable $Y$ be distributed according to some joint distribution $Q(x,y)$, with marginals indicated by $Q(y)$ and $Q(x)$.
+We assume that we are provided with a ``training dataset'' $\mathcal{D} = \{(x_1, y_1), \dots, (x_N, y_N)\}$, which contains $N$ input--output pairs sampled IID from $Q(x,y)$.
+Let $\M$ indicate the bottleneck random variable, with outcomes in $\mathbb{R}^d$.
+In the derivations in this section, we assume that $X$ and $Y$ are continuous-valued, but our approach extends immediately to the discrete case (with some integrals replaced by sums).